XelorR/sf_infosec_01_memory-dump-analysis/README.md

 04. boot Kali in forensic mode
 ![](./img/04_kali-selecting-forensic-mode.png)

-05. dump and volatility mounted in VM read only
+05. dump and volatility mounted in VM read only (copied Volatility to $HOME later)
 ![](./img/05_dump-and-volatility-mounted.png)

 06. installing ssh to control from host and to exchange files